-“…To avoid fornication, let every man have his own wife, and let every woman have her own husband.
-Let the husband render unto the wife due benevolence: and likewise also the wife unto the husband.
-The wife hath not power of her own body, but the husband: and likewise also the husband hath not power of his own body, but the wife.
-Defraud ye not one the other, except it be with consent for a time, that ye may give yourselves to fasting and prayer; and come together again, that Satan tempt you not for your incontinency” (1 Corinthians 7:2-5).
+“…because of sexual immorality, let each man have his own wife, and let each woman have her own husband.
+Let the husband render to his wife the affection due her, and likewise also the wife to her husband.
+The wife does not have authority over her own body, but the husband does.
+And likewise the husband does not have authority over his own body, but the wife does.
+Do not deprive one another except with consent for a time, that you may give yourselves to fasting and prayer; and come together again so that Satan does not tempt you because of your lack of self-control” (1 Corinthians 7:2-5).

 Sickness, fatigue, headaches, and irritability are all common reasons given why couples practice abstinence.
 Yet the Bible teaches that we are to “treat” sickness first by going to the Great Physician, with prayer and fasting and by asking Him to heal us.

-“Is any sick among you? let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord: And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him.
-Confess your faults one to another, and pray one for another, that ye may be healed.
-The effectual fervent prayer of a righteous man availeth much” (James 5:14-16.
-See also Psalm 35:13, Matthew 17:15-21, Mark 9:20-29).
+“Is anyone among you sick?
+Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord.
+And the prayer of faith will save the sick, and the Lord will raise him up.
+And if he has committed sins, he will be forgiven.
+Confess your trespasses to one another, and pray for one another, that you may be healed.
+The effective, fervent prayer of a righteous man avails much” (James 5:14-16).
+(See also Psalm 35:13, Matthew 17:15-21, Mark 9:20-29).

 The Psalmist wrote: